aleccool213/elixir-bookclub-practice/embrace_extend_elixir.md

 ### M1

-* Pass in a list of URL to index
+* Pass in a list of URLs to index
 * For each URL, start an indexing pipeline
   * Grab data:
     * Name